AuDigitalHealth/ci-fhir-r4/input/intro-notes/StructureDefinition-dh-observation-birthmethod-1-intro.md

 * TBD

 This profile may be referred to by APIs, which will be listed here when available.

+<p class="stu-note">This content will be taken for discussion with HL7 Australia and may be removed or changed.</p>
 ### Profile specific guidance
 TBD